 Coordinated by a partnership between climate services organizations in the U.S. and Canada, this product provides a synthesis report summarizing the previous years’ climate trends, events, new research, assessments, and related activities in the Great Lakes Region.
 This product is a contribution to the U.S.-Canada Great Lakes Water Quality Agreement, through Annex 9 on Climate Change Impacts, and to the national climate assessment processes in the U.S. and Canada.

-Quarterly reports for each season are avialable here from the Midwestern Regional Climate Center.
+Quarterly reports for each season developed by the Midwestern Regional Climate Center are available here.

 GLISA created regional maps of projected climate changes from analyses provided by the University of Wisconsin-Madison Nelson Institute Center for Climatic Research.
 We present the maps as an overall regional consensus of the ensemble average for temperature and precipitation projections.

 At the request of the U.S. Global Change Research Program, GLISA and the National Laboratory for Agriculture and the Environment formed a Midwest regional team to provide technical input to the National Climate Assessment.
 Read and download the Midwest Technical Input Report or the Midwest and Northeast Regional Chapters of the National Climate Assessment.

 Through a partnership of the GLAA-C project with Headwaters Economics, GLISA contributed to the development of an interactive utility that demonstrates how social and economic characteristics of the Great Lakes Region are impacted by regionally specific changes in climate.